tijszwinkels/qwen2.5-coder-cline-ansible/README.md

 # Ollama Setup

+Goal of this repository is to quickly deploy a ollama model capable of running cline on an empty GPU host.
+Mostly tested using 1x A100 80G from Datacrunch.
+If you want to run a smaller model, adjust the first line of the .modelfile to point to a smaller model.

 This repository contains an Ansible playbook to set up Ollama on a remote host, create a new model using a provided model file, and establish an SSH tunnel to make Ollama available locally.

 ## Prerequisites